 If you don’t have a compost bin, you can donate them to neighbours/community gardens.
 There are several ways you could keep your scraps before donating them but this is a simple method to consider:

 - Designate a container (medium size is preferable as you’d need to lift it often, but it depends on your family size and produce consumption) with a lid that seals well.
 This is the container you’ll use to drop your food scraps.
 You can keep it in a balcony, backyard or garage.

 - In your kitchen, you can use a caddy or a small container (that you can wash easily and often) to put your scraps.
 When full empty it into the bigger container.

-- Drop the big container (community garden, neighbours etc).
+- Drop the big container.
 Many people tend to do this once a week but it depends on the arrangement you have organised and your needs.
 After you drop your food scraps you can give it a quick rinse.

 For more information about food scraps donation, check this post.

 I would say majority of people send food scraps to landfill, but this is no a good option.
 Food scraps in landfill (an oxygen-free environment) often produce methane which is greenhouse gas more powerful than carbon dioxide and contributes to global warming.

 However, if you are not ready to do something with your food scraps right now and your main goal is to stop using plastic in your rubbish bin, that’s absolutely fine, one step at a time.
 Later in the future you could explore some alternatives.